-In the event of any major spill in which fluid may enter the cabinet, the user is responsible to ensure that a leakage current test is performed before re-using the device.
-The test is necessary to avoid the risk of electrical shock and should be conducted by a Haemonetics trained technician.
+In the event of any major spill in which fluid enters the centrifuge or suction pump, a leakage current test should be performed before re-using the device.
+To avoid the risk of electrical shock, the test should be conducted by an on-site biomedical or clinical engineer.

 The device meets the IEC/EN 60601-1 standard, medical electrical equipment, general requirements for safety (See Table 4, "Environmental Specifications" on page 20 for specifications).
-Each device receives a careful inspection for leakage current prior to leaving the factory.
+Each device receives a careful inspection for leakage current and ground continuity before leaving the factory.